 Despite the reopenings and easing of restrictions, international travel to Canada continues to be significantly impacted by COVID-19.
 In 2019, Destination Canada reported there were close to 32.4 million international arrivals, or approximately 2.7 million per month.
 In 2021, Destination Canada reported that there were 4.3 million international arrivals, or approximately 0.4 million per month, which was 87% lower than 2019.
 However, with the easing of restrictions in the second half of 2021, international arrivals to Canada increased.
-Destination Canada reported that for Q4 2021 (their latest complete international arrivals information available), the number of international travellers to Canada was 2.0 million, which is close to a 370% increase compared to same period in 2020.
-That said, the international arrivals are still well below pre-pandemic levels.
-For example, Destination Canada reported that its Q4 2021 international arrivals were 70% less than Q4 2019 and also reported through its May 2022 infographic that overnight arrivals in May 2022 were one million, 48% less than May 2019, but actually significantly higher than May 2021, which only had 62,000 arrivals.
-The trend of international travels to Canada is expected to continue to increase.
-The easing of these restrictions, along with further gradual easing of additional restrictions, will impact tourism in Canada, but how much and how quickly is uncertain and could continue to have a material impact on the Company's attractions.
+Destination Canada reported that for Q4 2021 (its latest complete international arrivals information available), the number of international travellers to Canada was 2 million, which is close to a 370% increase compared to the same period in 2020.
+That said, international arrivals are still well below pre-pandemic levels.
+For example, Destination Canada reported that 04 2021 international arrivals were 70% less than Q4 2019.
+In its latest monthly infographic, Destination Canada reported overnight arrivals in August 2022 were 1.8 million, which was 45% less than August 2019 but was significantly higher than August 2021, which only had 464,000 arrivals.
+Statistics Canada released its September 2022 international arrivals to Canada, which they define as non-resident visitors and returning Canadians, information which shows three times as many arriving in Canada compared to September 2021, but was approximately two-thirds of the September 2019 international arrivals.
+The trend of international travel to Canada is expected to continue to increase.
+The easing of these restrictions, and the reduction in administrative barriers, will impact tourism in Canada, but how much and how quickly is uncertain and they could continue to have a material impact on the Company's attractions.

-The Destination Canada's latest quarterly tourism snapshot for Spring 2022 indicated that momentum is picking back up and traveller demand and confidence is strengthening.
-Destination Canada reported that for 2021 the total tourism expenditures on goods and services was approximately \$58.3 billion, which was 55% of 2019 expenditures.
+Destination Canada's latest quarterly tourism snapshot for spring 2022 indicated that momentum is picking back up and traveller demand and confidence is strengthening.
+Destination Canada reported that for 2021 total tourism expenditures on goods and services was approximately \$58.3 billion, which was 55% of 2019 expenditures.
 Domestic tourism made up approximately 92% of the expenditures in 2021, whereas in 2019 domestic expenditures represented 73% of total expenditures, with international making up the remainder.
-In 2022, given the increase in international arrivals, it is expected that expenditures will increase and there will be a shift back towards more traditional domestic/international expenditures splits.